logisparte/kano/docs/en/tasks/docker.md

 ## Description

-Use the `docker` task to run other tasks inside a Docker container
+Use the `docker` task to work in an isolated development docker container

 > This task requires [Docker](https://github.com/docker)